MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities.md

 ---

-## Disable a system-assigned identity
+## Remove a system-assigned identity

 Removing a system-assigned identity will also delete it from Azure AD.
 System-assigned identities are also automatically removed from Azure AD when the cluster resource is deleted.
 A system-assigned identity can be removed by disabling the feature.
-The system-assigned identity is removed using C#, Resource Manager template, or the Azure portal as detailed below.
+Remove the system-assigned identity using the Azure portal, C#, or Resource Manager template as detailed below.

 # [Azure portal](#tab/portal)

-### Disable a system-assigned identity using the Azure portal
+### Remove a system-assigned identity using the Azure portal

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 1. Select **Settings** > **Identity** in left pane of portal.